Baltimore Cruises Port and the Baltimore Cruise Terminal

 Baltimore cruise parking is easy.
 No advance reservations are required to park in the lot located on the South Locust Point Marine Terminal.
 Ample long-term parking is located within walking distance of the Passenger Building and courtesy/handicap shuttles are available.

-Home: Baltimore Cruises
+Home: Cruises from Baltimore

 Carnival Cruises from Baltimore